neoforged/.github/primers/1.21.9/index.md

     - `Time$TimeSource#get` now takes in an `ItemOwner` instead of a `Entity`
 - `net.minecraft.world.entity`
     - `Entity` now implements `ItemOwner`
-    - `ItemOwner` - Represents the owner of the item being rendered, or a nonspecific owner given the position, visual rotation, and level.
+    - `ItemOwner` - Represents the owner of the item being rendered.

 ### Container User